tiberiushunter/tiberiushunter/README.md

 ### Hey there! <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px">

 I'm Sam Welek and I'm a Software Developer from the UK.
-I'm currently employed at Fujitsu working with a range of technologies both new and old.
+I'm currently employed at Fujitsu working with a range of tools and technologies but also enjoy playing around with a few things in spare time, come check it out and say hi!

 #### 🔭 I’m currently working on
 Building up my Home Assistant config, contributing where I can to open source projects, and writing up posts for my site to help the fellow Devs out there.